lokwaniaditya/pdf_chat/README.md

-Extract Data from a PDF in form of Q&A - based on RAG implementation <br/>
+Extract Data from a PDF in form of Q&A - based on RAG implementation
-Run pdf_extract.py